klmcwhirter/upd-indicator/README.md

 - in the current session - `pnpm run local:install`; this copies the needed stuff to `~/.local/share/gnome-shell/extensions/`
 - next, `pnpm run nested`; this will open the nested session in a window
 - in the nested session open a terminal - I use Foot as I mentioned.
-- in the nested terminal session cd to the dir where you cloned, and execute `pnpm run enable`.
-This takes about 30 secs for whatever reason.
+- in the nested terminal session cd to the dir where you cloned, and execute `pnpm run enable` once the session has initialized.

+> Note it takes about 30 secs for the nested shell session to initialize.

 You will begin to see the UI change in the nested session and the log output in the outer current session